koliajaykr/course-r4bee/content/home/logistics.md

 weight = 30  # Order that this section will appear.

 title = "Logistics"
-subtitle = "We will meet five days in a week from Monday to Friday for two hours."
+subtitle = "We meet for two hours everyday from Monday to Friday"

 # Showcase personal skills or business features.
 #